rizalzaf/AdversarialPrediction.jl/README.md

 Flux.train!(objective, params(model), train_set, ADAM(1e-3))
 ```

-As we can see from the code above, we can just write a function that calculate the F-2 score from the entities in the confusion matrix, and incorporate it into our learning pipeline using `ap_objective` function.
+As we can see from the code above, we can just write a function that calculates the F-2 score from the entities in the confusion matrix, and incorporate it into our learning pipeline using `ap_objective` function.
 Note that the equation for F-beta in general is:
 <div style="text-align:center"><img src="assets/fbeta.gif"></div>